Bimplus/bimplus-renderer-angular-example/documentation/readme.txt

 	NOTE : Please refer to bimplus renderer documentation to see JSON renderer settings options

-- use bimplus-renderer content loader to load project models and display it.
-Content loader uses bimplus-websdk object to load data.
+- use bimplus-renderer project viewer to load project models and display it.
+Project viewer uses bimplus-websdk object to load data.
   In this example we use this code to show all models in the project :

-    this.loader = new Renderer.ContentLoader(this.apiService.api, this.viewport);
+    this.viewer = new Renderer.ProjectViewer(this.apiService.api, this.viewport);
-    this.projectData = await this.loader.loadProject(projectId);
+    this.project = await this.viewer.loadProject(projectId);

     let promises = [];

-    //--- show all project models -----------------------------------------------------------------------
+    // --- show all project models -----------------------------------------------------------------------
     this.projectData.forEachModel((model) => {
-      var layers = model.getLayerArray();
+      model.setCurrentRevision(model.getLatestRevision());
-      model.setVisible(true);
+      await this.viewer.loadModelStructure(model);
-      model.visible = true;
+      let mvs = this.viewer.getModelViewState(model.id);

-      model.forEachTopologyLeafNode(node => {
+      mvs.setLayersVisible(true);
-        promises.push(this.loader.loadTopologyNode(this.projectData, node, layers));
+      mvs.setLeafNodesVisible(true);
-      });
+      await this.viewer.setModelViewState(mvs);
     })

     await Promise.all(promises);